 Also See: Assassination Nation is Unapologetically Feminist and Should Be Celebrated

 Leah (Allison Scagliotti), the film’s protagonist finds herself in a race against time to lose her virginity before she is used in a ritualistic sacrifice.
 The film takes horror conventions and turns them on their head.
 It sends the message that a girl having sex doesn’t make her damaged goods and it doesn’t mean that she should be punished for embracing her sexuality.
 As much fun as the old horror movie tropes are, Chastity Bites brings a fresh perspective to the genre and takes a refreshing stance on sexuality.
 Ms. Knowles’ script is full of jokes that poke fun at the right wing ideals that marginalize women and the LGBTQ community and its unabashed willingness to advocate for the marginalized.

 Further supporting the film’s feminist message, there is absolutely no nudity within its runtime.
 And I commend that.
-It can be next to impossible to gain distribution for an independent horror film with no exposed boobies but showcasing the breasts of any of the cast members for the sake of pandering to the male gaze would have been in conflict with the picture’s feminist message.
+It can be tricky to gain distribution for an independent horror film with no exposed boobies; but pandering to the male gaze would have been in conflict with the picture’s anti-patriarchal thematic elements.

 Chastity Bites starts off a little rocky, with some ups and downs in both the pacing and the performances from some of the supporting cast.
 But before long, the film finds its footing and stays on track for the remainder of its runtime.
 Chastity Bites is absolutely worth checking out.
 If you haven’t had the occasion to do so, please give it a watch.

 Director(s): John Knowles